BryceLagerberg/Login-System/README.md

 # Login-System

-making a login interface that records stats.
-Have since expanded the project to record profiles data for the logins to actually access something.
+making a login interface that records a few stats.
+Have since expanded the project to be able to record profile data for each user.
 Have also added a friends panel that is currently populated with all the created accounts.
 There is also a chat feature accessable by clicking on a friend panel.
 Have added an app panel that is accessable through an expand button that reveals itself when the cursor nears the right side of the profile form.
 Have added a budget tracker app to the app panel that is currently partly usable and my main focus at this time.

+6/8/21 UPDATE: Budget Tracker is now almost completely functional, only need to finish the delete transaction button in the edit transactions tab.

+7/7/31 UPDATE: Budget Tracker delete transaction works properly now.
+Currently focusing on cleaning up some bugs and updating some background functions

 #THINGS THAT HAVE BEEN DONE/FIXED AND UPLOADED----------------------------------------------------------------------------